Guinea-Bissau: Climate

-Environmental problems

-Severe environmental problems include deforestation, soil erosion, overgrazing, and overfishing.
-Guinea-Bissau had a 2019 Forest Landscape Integrity Index mean score of 5.7/10, ranking it 97th globally out of 172 countries.

-Wildlife

 Economy

-Guinea-Bissau's GDP per capita is one of the lowest in the world, and its Human Development Index is one of the lowest on earth.
+Guinea-Bissau's GDP per capita and Human Development Index are among the lowest in the world.
 More than two-thirds of the population lives below the poverty line.
 The economy depends mainly on agriculture; fish, cashew nuts, and ground nuts are its major exports.

 A long period of political instability has resulted in depressed economic activity, deteriorating social conditions, and increased macroeconomic imbalances.
 It takes longer on average to register a new business in Guinea-Bissau (233 days or about 33 weeks) than in any other country in the world except Suriname.

 Guinea-Bissau has started to show some economic advances after a pact of stability was signed by the main political parties of the country, leading to an IMF-backed structural reform program.

 After several years of economic downturn and political instability, in 1997, Guinea-Bissau entered the CFA franc monetary system, bringing about some internal monetary stability.
-The civil war that took place in 1998 and 1999, and a military coup in September 2003 again disrupted economic activity, leaving a substantial part of the economic and social infrastructure in ruins and intensifying the already widespread poverty.
+The civil war from 1998 to 1999, and a military coup in September 2003, again disrupted economic activity, leaving a substantial part of the economic and social infrastructure in ruins and intensifying the already widespread poverty.
 Following the parliamentary elections in March 2004 and presidential elections in July 2005, the country is trying to recover from the long period of instability, despite a still-fragile political situation.

 Beginning around 2005, drug traffickers based in Latin America began to use Guinea-Bissau, along with several neighbouring West African nations, as a transshipment point to Europe for cocaine.
 The nation was described by a United Nations official as being at risk for becoming a "narco-state".
 The government and the military have done little to stop drug trafficking, which increased after the 2012 coup d'état.

-The government of Guinea-Bissau continues to be ravaged by illegal drug distribution, according to The Week magazine.
+The government of Guinea-Bissau continues to be ravaged by illegal drug distribution, according to The Economist.

-Guinea-Bissau is a member of the Organisation for the Harmonisation of Business Law in Africa (OHADA).
+Guinea-Bissau is a member of the Organization for the Harmonisation of Business Law in Africa (OHADA).